EdgeFirstAI/documentation/docs/models/modelpack/validation.md

 ## Validation Metrics

-The metrics are shown by clicking the plots button on the top left of the session card.
+The metrics are shown by clicking the button that views the validation charts on the top left of the session card.

 <figure markdown="span">
 ![Validation Metrics](../assets/validation/modelpack-validation-metrics.jpg){ align=center }